sanjaymk908/trukyc-openclaw/README.md

 Tap the pairing link on your iPhone — the TruClaw app opens and confirms pairing automatically.

 ---
+## FAQ

+### ❓ Why doesn’t `/trukyc-pair` work in Slack or Discord?

+Short answer: **Slash commands are platform-native features and are not handled by OpenClaw’s message routing layer in Slack/Discord (especially in Socket Mode).**

+In Slack and Discord:
+- `/trukyc-pair` is treated as a **native slash command**, not a normal message
+- These require separate platform-specific configuration (e.g. Request URL, interactions endpoint)
+- OpenClaw’s standard channel integrations (including Socket Mode) do **not automatically intercept slash commands**

+👉 As a result, this will **NOT work**:

 ## Example Interaction